sts10/project-info/Science & Design/Admin/Org Landscape and Needs.md

-# Non-Profit Landscape and Needs
+# O Landscape and Needs

 ## Vision and Strategy
 - Clear mission statement and vision.